 For example, let’s say you have an equipment solution that will improve the yield for a customer in your target market.
 That customer decides to pass on your offer, not buy anything, and continue to operate at his current yields.
 The customer chose your decision-not-to-buy competitor.
-In this case, your customer is deciding between avoiding new capital investment and living with current yields and making a capital investment in return for higher yields.
+In this case, your customer is deciding between living with current yields and making a capital investment in return for higher yields.

 Determine Buying Decision Drivers

 Armed with a deep understanding of how the customer profits from equipment like yours and your customer’s next best alternative for doing so, you can determine which factors in the comprehensive value expression drive the buying decision.
 Namely, the value drivers that are both

 - Where meaningful differences exist or are likely to exist among your customer’s alternatives.

 These buying-decision drivers are the foundation of your value proposition.